Vamshi-Nallaguntla/PhonemeDF/README.md

 ## Example Phoneme Alignment (TextGrid Visualization)

-The figure below shows an example TextGrid visualization on Praat from PhonemeDF Each tier corresponds to one phoneme, with start and end times aligned in seconds.
+The figure below shows an example TextGrid visualization on Praat from PhonemeDF.
+Each tier corresponds to one phoneme, with start and end times aligned in seconds.

 ![TextGrid Example](assets/textgrid_samples/Example_TextGrid_Image.png)